ryanmadden/decision-tree/README.md

 # decision-tree
-A C4.5 Decision Tree python implementation with pruning and continuous attribute multi-splitting
+A C4.5 Decision Tree python implementation with validation, pruning, and attribute multi-splitting
 Contributors: Ryan Madden and Ally Cody

 ## Requirements
 python 2.7.6 [Download](https://www.python.org/download/releases/2.7.6/)

+## Files
+* btrain.csv, bvalidate.csv, btest.csv - The training, validation, and testing sets used for building and testing the program
+* hw2.py - The decision tree program
+* datatypes.csv - A metadata file that indicates (with comma separated true/false entries) which attributes are numeric (true) and nominal (false) **Note: You must edit this file or supply your own if using a different dataset than the one provided**

 ## How to run
 hw2.py accepts parameters passed via the command line.
 The possible paramters are: